mdn/content/files/en-us/web/css/css_grid_layout/auto-placement_in_css_grid_layout/index.md

 ### Order modified document order

-Grid places items that have not been given a grid position in what is described in the specification as “order modified document order”.
+Grid places items that have not been given a grid position in what is described in the specification as "order modified document order".
 This means that if you have used the `order` property at all, the items will be placed by that order, not their DOM order.
 Otherwise they will stay by default in the order that they are entered in the document source.

 ### Items with placement properties